gymnasium/gym-custom-tutor-config/README.md

 # Tutor Custom

+- These instructions are WIP.
+- These instructions are currently specific to Mac OS.

 ## Prerequisites
 This proof-of-concept Tutor config depends on a separate marketing frontend running at `local.overhang.io`.
 See the [gym-eleventy](https://github.com/gymnasium/gym-eleventy) repo for specific instructions running the netlify CLI locally.

 ## Installation
-These instructions are WIP.

-These instructions are currently specific to Mac OS.

 ### direnv
 1. Install direnv
 ```
 brew install direnv
 ```

+Be sure to add the relevant hook to your shell: https://direnv.net/docs/hook.html

 ### TVM
 1. Install [Tutor Version Manager](https://github.com/eduNEXT/tvm)